broadinstitute/dig-bioindex/README.md

 1   .  protein_coding  33772367  33786699  .  +  .
 Name=A3GALT2
 ```

-_NOTE: It's important that GTF files tab-delimited!
+_NOTE: GFF files are tab-delimited!
 The spacing shown above is only for readability._

 The GFF file is only downloaded/parsed if needed.
 It is loaded on-demand (only once per execution) if a query requiring a locus is provided something other than a known, region format (e.g. `chromosome:start-end`) and then assumes what was provided should be interpreted as a gene name.